 <head>

-In SGML, document type declarations had a URL to define the valid
+In SGML, document type declarations contained a URL which defined the

-tags.
-Browsers use the absence of a document type declaration to identify
+Browsers do use the absence of a document type declaration to identify

 very old, pre-SGML versions of HTML,There’s also this crazy thing called “almost standards” or “limited

-quirks” mode, due to a backwards-incompatible change in table cell
+quirks” mode, due to a backward-incompatible change in table cell

 vertical layout.
 Yes.
 I don’t need to make these up! but